KarthikYReddy/Mtech_Datasets/README.md

-# Mtech_Datasets
+# Mtech_Exercises
-Datasets used for coursework/practice
+Exercises used for coursework/practice